clsergent/Doublons/README.md

 Duplicate files search and removal

 # Purpose
 DoublonsV3.py is a script intended to find duplicates in a directory using a hash function.
 It outputs a customizable csv file containing the duplicates.
-It has been intensively used on a high volume of files on a debian OS running a a bare metal server.
+It has been intensively used on a high volume of files managed by a debian OS running on a bare metal server.

 DoublonsV2.py is provided for python 2.7 as a stopgap only.